Jaseci-Labs/jaseci/docs/docs/getting-started/JAC-Language-Overview/passingArguments.md

 title: Passing Arguments to Walker,Nodes, Edges
 ---

-You can pass arguments to walkers , Nodes and Edges similarily to when passing arguments to functions in python.
+You can pass arguments to walkers , Nodes and Edges, in a similar way as passing arguments to functions in python.

 ### Passing Arguments to Walkers